LabinatorSolutions/boldchess-web-app/README.md

 Features:

-* Load your chess position or game using FEN, PGN or move list.
+* Load your chess position or game using FEN, PGN or move list
-* Setup pieces manually with your mouse in edit mode.
+* Setup pieces manually with your mouse in edit mode
-* Browse game history with arrows or mouse wheel.
+* Browse game history with arrows or mouse wheel
 * List all legal moves and show them on chessboard
 * Checkmate or stalemate is detected
 * Analyze position and all legal moves with javascript version of Stockfish from https://github.com/niklasf/stockfish.js
-* Show evaluation graph and visalize mistakes or blunders with different colors
+* Show evaluation graph and visualize mistakes or blunders with different colors
-* Open position or game in new window via URL.
+* Open position or game in new window via URL
 * You can also play chess against computer
-* Detect opening catecory/ECO code
+* Detect opening category/ECO code
 * Select from few popular chessboard colors
 * Paint arrows or mark squares on chessboard
-* Look at static evaluation terms by Stockfish and visualise relevant squares
+* Look at static evaluation terms by Stockfish and visualize relevant squares
 * Support for touch devices/phones/tablets
 * Look at lczero neural network evaluation